vmware-archive/platform-automation-demo/README.md

 - I have seperate pipelines for each product
 - I've added helper pipeline to generate self signed certs
 - Caleb has an approach that seperates out the execution of errands from the apply changes for a tile.
 This was explained to me as way to have the pipeline be more resiliant to errand failures and allows for re-execution of errands without having to re-install the product.
 I may consider this in the future, but have not followed the approach right now due to simplicity.

+Key differences from [Platform Automation for PCF](http://docs.pivotal.io/platform-automation/v3.0/) reference pipelines:

+- This assumes that concourse has internet access (not an air-gapped environment)
+- No timed triggers
+- Use of custom aggregated tasks
+- Each product has a seperate pipeline
+- Use of lock resources
+- Uses templated config file with mutliple variable files based upon forward engineering approach
+- Different directory structure

 ## Repo Directory Structure